ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

+loading_init(\**optional), return(freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, num_total, regions_temp, rectangles_temp)

+Loads several important variables.
+Called automatically in several functions.

+---

 adjustable_parameters, return(para)

 Reads in parameters defined by the user in the textfile 'parameters.txt'

 ---

 set_parameters(), return(para)

 This function sets a number of parameters needed in other functions.
 It is called automatically in other functions when needed.
 Keeping all parameters in one place allows for easier tuning.
+Parameters can be overwritten with an optional argument in other functions.

 ---